yuzuyanzu/OP81Wins2025/README.md

 I'm literally balding as I type!

 ## What does this code do?
--It literally just adds wins.
+- It literally just adds wins.
 That's it.
 -I won't lie this is pretty bad, but I know some things!
 Strong emphasis on some.

 ## What did I learn?